 NHL Leader | Community Activist | Philanthropist

-The former president of hockey operations for the Calgary Flames, president and general manager of the Toronto Maple Leafs, and the general manager for the United States Olympic national hockey team, Brian Burke is a dynamic figure in both the worlds of business and sport.
-He is a sought-after speaker on business management and growth, leadership, and, of course, his prolific career in professional sports.
+Hockey legend Brian Burke is a dynamic figure in both the worlds of business and sport.
+He is the president of hockey operations for the Pittsburgh Penguins, and formerly held leadership positions in the organizations of the Calgary Flames, the Toronto Maple Leafs, and the United States Olympic national hockey team.
+Burke is a sought-after speaker on business management and growth, leadership, and, of course, his prolific career in professional sports.

 Burke’s career in the business of hockey began in 1987 as an NHL player agent and director of hockey operations for the Vancouver Canucks.
 He was credited with reviving the franchise as the team won a playoff series and captured a division title.
 From 2005-2007, Burke was the general manager for the Anaheim Ducks, who, under his leadership won the 2007 Stanley Cup championship.
 He was also a pro scout and consultant for the team after serving as the president and general manager of the Toronto Maple Leafs.